Siberian blizzards blast Britain and Ireland as Storm Emma approaches

 Britain’s Met Office warned that freezing rain was likely across southern England as Storm Emma pushes northwards from Portugal and France, adding that it looked set to be the coldest spell in Britain since 1991.

 In Scotland, there were widespread road closures and no trains running on the two main lines to and from England.
-Police were rescuing stranding motorists, and found a vulnerable man in what they described as “life threatening weather conditions”.
+Police were rescuing stranding motorists, and found a vulnerable man in what they described as“life threatening weather conditions”.

 Both Edinburgh and Glasgow airports were closed.
 Some places in southern Scotland were under such heavy of snow, it affected funeral services in Hawick, near the border with England.